mzeidenberg/spring24_2433_website/content/home/syllabus.md

 If you are unable to log on at these times and would like to talk to me, please email me for an appointment.

-Bing, the TA, will also be holding Zoom office hours.
-Times and link to be announced.
+Bing, the TA, will also be holding Zoom office hours from 10 to 12 AM on Thursdays.
+His link is https://nyu.zoom.us/j/96456036469

 ## Course Topics